A guide to using archival sources

 - Maps and plans

-- Graphic material including photographs, slides, drawings, paintings etc.
+- Graphic material including photographs, slides, negatives, drawings, paintings etc.

 - Meeting minutes and agendas